The Japan Rail Pass (also commonly called JR Pass) is a nationwide rail pass for long-distance train travel in Japan.

 • Through the official website

-If you purchase the Japan Rail Pass through the official website, a start date within one month has to be set at the time of purchase.
-The advantages of purchasing the pass through the official website are that you can make online seat reservations after purchase and that you need only your passport (and no voucher) to pick up your pass in Japan.
+If you purchase the Japan Rail Pass through the official website, a start date within a one-month period is set at the time of purchase (can be modified later).
+The big advantage of purchasing the pass through the official website is that you can use a designated website for making online seat reservations even before arriving in Japan.
+Furthermore, you will need only your passport (and no voucher) to pick up your pass in Japan.

 • Through online and offline travel agents